Edifício Copan

-The Edifício Copan (Copan Building) is a 118.44-metre (459 ft.) tall, 38-story residential building in downtown São Paulo, Brazil.
-It has 1,160 apartments, 70 commercial establishments and is one of the largest buildings in Brazil.
+The Edifício Copan (Copan Building), or just Copan, is one of the most important and emblematic buildings in the city of São Paulo, located at number 200 Avenida Ipiranga, in the city center, and was inaugurated in 1966.
+It is one of the symbols of modern Brazilian architecture, designed by architect Oscar Niemeyer with structural design by engineer Joaquim Cardozo, aiming to celebrate the Fourth Centenary of the city of São Paulo.
+The work, however, only began in 1957, with some changes and carried out with the help of Carlos Lemos.

+The building has the largest reinforced concrete structure in the country, 115 meters high (377 ft.), 32 floors and 120 thousand square meters of built area, divided into six blocks, with a total of 1,160 apartments of varying sizes, according to an estimate of five thousand residents from different social classes and more than seventy commercial establishments.

 Design, construction and name

 The building was designed by Oscar Niemeyer's office in São Paulo; Niemeyer was personally responsible for the building's famous sinuous façade.
 The idea was a building open to a mixed cross-section of Brazilian society.
 The original project envisioned two buildings, the other being a hotel, but in the end only the residential building was built.

 Construction began in 1952 and, following some interruptions, was completed in 1966.
 It is one of the largest buildings in Brazil.

 The building's name is an acronym for its original developer, Companhia Pan-Americana de Hotéis e Turismo (Portuguese for "Pan-American Hotels and Tourism Company").

 Facilities

 Currently, the building has 1,160 apartments, ranging from small studios to large three-bedroom units, and 2,038 residents, served by 20 elevators and 221 underground parking spaces.
 The ground floor is home to 72 businesses and establishments including (since the 1990s) an evangelical church, a travel agency, a bookstore, and 4 restaurants.
 Its site is 10,572.80 square meters (113,805 square feet) in area.

 Due to the large number of residents, the Brazilian postal service assigned the building its own postal code ("CEP"): 01046-925.
 The current condominium has over 100 employees to serve residents and to conduct maintenance.

 Niemeyer's original design contained a park outside the building, a second park in an open area of the first floor, and a roof-deck.
 The park outside is now used by a bank building; the first floor park and roof-deck are closed.

 Since 2014 the entire building has been covered by a transparent blue-black drape, to protect pedestrians from the facade's loose mosaic tiles.
 A project to repair and replace the building's 72 million exterior tiles is currently under consideration.